open-telemetry/opentelemetry-operator/docs/api.md

         <td><b>storageClassName</b></td>
         <td>string</td>
         <td>
-          storageClassName is the name of the StorageClass required by the claim.<br/>
+          storageClassName is the name of the StorageClass required by the claim.
+More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#class-1<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>volumeMode</b></td>
         <td>string</td>
         <td>
-          volumeMode defines what type of volume is required by the claim.<br/>
+          volumeMode defines what type of volume is required by the claim.
+Value of Filesystem is implied when not included in claim spec.<br/>
         </td>
         <td>false</td>
       </tr><tr>